ololiuhqui/magnolia-free-hugo-theme/readme.md

 ## Custom 404 page

-To add the custom 404 page designed for this theme, you will have to add it manually when building the site executing `hugo`.
+To add the custom 404 page and make it work on github pages or other hostings, you will have to add it manually when building the site executing `hugo`.
+This is because github pages looks for a 404 template in the root directory of the project, you can therefore only have one single 404 page for all the languages.
+To create a symlink to the english 404 version, which will then be used as default 404 once hosting, after running `hugo` run `ln -s public/en/404/index.html public/404.html`.

 ## Contribute 🛠